Overby-Industries/power-and-propulsion/README.md

 - Plasma + ionic liquids generate both electricity and thrust in one integrated system.
 - Each miner/refinery carries its own self-contained mini-MHD ionic-liquid reactor power module.
 - Starlifter II provides large scale deep space transport.
-- Process autonomy: Refining stations keep running long after a Starlifter departure.
+- Process autonomy: Miner swarms keep running long after a Starlifter II departure.
 When the shuttle comes around again, it picks up processed materials.

 That turns your asteroid mining site into a continuously running industrial plant instead of a one-shot mission.